Also see:

 4.6.7 Design and specification of earthworks

-A suitably qualified engineer shall be responsible for the design and specification of earthworks taking into account future development and type of building foundations.
-Engineered fill shall be placed in accordance with a suitable Earthworks Specification.
-Items to be taken into account include:
+A suitably qualified engineer shall be responsible for the design and specification of earthworks, taking into account future development and type of building foundations.
+Engineered fill shall be placed in accordance with a suitable earthworks specification.
+Issues to be taken into account include:

 - geotechnical design